celestiaorg/docs/nodes/mainnet.md

 #### Archival DA RPC endpoints

+By default, light nodes prune recent data to save on storage space.
+Archival Data Availability (DA) nodes store the entire history of the chain without pruning any data so all data available data is retrievable.
+You can read more about light vs archival nodes [here](../learn/retrievability.md).

+##### Grove Archival Endpoints

 You can [provision your own Celestia Archival endpoint on Grove](https://grove.city).
 [Learn more about Celestia on Grove](https://docs.grove.city/celestia-api/intro), or find [the fully supported spec](https://docs.grove.city/celestia-api/endpoints/celestia-archival).